chriscdn/promise-semaphore/README.md

 	null
 ```

-This could be useful in situations where you only want one instance of a function block to run at a time, while discarding other attempts to execute the block.
+This is useful in situations where only one instance of a function block should run at a time, while discarding other attempts to execute the block.
 E.g., a button that is being repeatedly tapped or clicked by the user.

 ## Example 1